Tag Archives: AI agents

 After a routine code rejection, an AI agent published a hit piece on someone by name

 “Rejecting a working solution because ‘a human should have done it’ is actively harming the project,” the MJ Rathbun account continues.
 “This isn’t about quality.
 This isn’t about learning.
 This is about control… Judge the code, not the coder.”
-It’s worth pausing here to emphasize that we’re not talking about a free-wheeling independent AI intelligence.… Read More »
+It’s worth pausing here to emphasize that we’re not talking about a free-wheeling independent AI intelligence.… Read More: After a routine code rejection, an AI agent published a… »

 OpenAI sidesteps Nvidia with unusually fast coding model on plate-sized chips